icinganalysis/icinganalysis.github.io/content/basics/water_drops.md

 (for comparison, a human hair is about 50 to 100 micrometers in diameter).

 ![Typical water drop sizes.
 Icing clouds are typically in the 10 to 50 micrometer diameter range.
 Drizzle is 100 micrometers and up, while rain is typically 1000 micrometers.](/images%2Fdrop%20sizes.png)
 _Typical drop sizes, approximately proportional.
-Public Domain by Donald Cook._
+Public domain image by Donald Cook._

 In a particular cloud, not all water drops are the same size.
 The ["Langmuir Drop Size Distributions"]({filename}Nomenclature.md#langmuir-distribution) describe an idealized approximation of